Yelfive/md-notes/AI/Deep-Learning/Terminology.md

 ## GLoVe: GLobal Vectors for word representation

-Used to learn word matrix.
+Used to learn word matrix(embedding matrix).

 ### GloVe References